khalido/blog/content/posts/PyConAu2019.md

-## Flying by the seat of our pants - our journey of teaching python using drones
+## Flying by the seat of our pants: our journey of teaching python using drones

 > A few years ago we found ourselves teaching students everything from Python to Arduino.
 It was our plan to replace all the other languages with Python as we streamlined our course.
 Learn why we introduced drones, what we learned not to do and what we were surprised about. [#](https://2019.pycon-au.org/talks/flying-by-the-seat-of-our-pants--our-journey-of-teaching-python-using-drones)